 Five Tips to Survive Nursing School Clinicals

 - Set goals for the day – each week my students have to have three goals.
-This not only always the student to self reflect on how they are doing and what they still need to accomplish, but it gives the student and the nurse a starting point.
+This not only allows the student to self reflect on how they are doing and what they still need to accomplish, but it gives the student and the nurse a starting point.
 Most days the student is greeted with, “What can you do?”
 After letting the nurse know, the student can also let the nurse know what the goals for the day the student hopes to accomplish.
 Some examples of daily goals would be to hang more IV medications.
 One student told her nurse this goal and the student hung almost all the IV medications for the whole assignment and then some.
 One of my all time favorite student goals… to see a code.
 Only a nursing student would wish such ill-will on another human – but, hey, they gotta learn!
+Goal setting is my favourite thing to be honest, which is why I’m really pleased to see that IU recommend OKR software to students as this is a great software that can help with achieving people’s goals!

 - Get some sleep – often this is easier said than done.
 The night before clinicals is NOT the time to go out on the town.
 Be well rested so you can be engaged.
 Remember, peoples lives (and your future) depends on it.